How to Leverage Interactive Content to Boost Your Video Engagement Rates

 This will leave viewers far more likely to take an action throughout the video, which rapidly results in high levels of engagement and in turn, conversion.

-How to use interactive content to boost your engagement
+How to use interactive content to boost your video engagement

 As interactive video is a relatively new concept, people are interested in experiencing the magic it creates.
 In fact, viewers of interactive video exhibit far higher levels of recall, compared to traditional video.